-In 2021, each of the Company's named executive officers had a target bonus, set forth as a percentage of annual base salary.
+In 2023, each of the Company's named executive officers had a target bonus, set forth as a percentage of annual base salary.
 Pursuant to the employment agreements between the Company and Messrs.
 Andreeff and Mathiesen, target bonuses for Messrs.
 Andreeff and Mathiesen were set at 50% and 40%, respectively, with the Compensation Committee able to determine that a portion of such target be paid in equity in lieu of cash.
 Under the employment agreement between the Company and Dr. Favit-Van Pelt, her target bonus was set at 35%.

-In March 2021, the Compensation Committee recommended, and the Board approved, performance targets for fiscal 2021 that it would consider in approving bonus payments for 2021.
-These targets included various corporate objectives related to company revenue goals, financing goals, regulatory submissions, and compliance goals.
+In February 2023, the Compensation Committee recommended, and the Board approved, performance targets for fiscal 2023 that it would consider in approving bonus payments for 2023.
+These targets included various corporate objectives related to Company revenue goals, financing goals, clinical research and development goals, and a goal related to the transition of the Company's manufacturer.